 Last but not least, we have countless fitness, wellness, and athletics programs on campus.
 We have twenty-two varsity athletics teams housed in Thompson Gym.
 We also have over eighty club teams and intramurals teams to join as well.

-We don’t stop at organized, or disorganized, sports teams.
+We don’t stop at formally organized sports teams.
 Elizabethtown also provides a number of fitness and wellness programs such as our E-fit classes hosted nearly every night of the week.

 Full body cardio jam session.